Wernfried/daterangepicker/API_Doc.md

 | --- | --- | --- |
 | this | [<code>DateRangePicker</code>](#DateRangePicker) | The daterangepicker object |

-<a name="event_beforeRenderTimePicker.daterangepicker"></a>
+<a name="event_beforeRenderCalendar.daterangepicker"></a>

-## "beforeRenderTimePicker.daterangepicker" (this)
+## "beforeRenderCalendar.daterangepicker" (this)
-Emitted before the TimePicker is rendered.
+Emitted before the calendar is rendered.
 Useful to remove any manually added elements.

 **Kind**: event emitted